 What is the event like?
 Is it worth your time and money?
 Are the beers any good?
 These were some of the questions we wanted to find out the answers to.

-A Summer Drinking Event at Stage AE
+Pittsburgh Beerfest is a Summer Drinking Event at Stage AE

 The model for Pittsburgh's Beerfest is fairly straightforward.
 Over 100 breweries and beer distributors converge on Stage AE to provide a night of unlimited libation consumption.